HELPLESSNESS, HUMILITY & THE FAMILY OF OTTERS

-I’ve only felt deeply and undeniably helpless once in my life, but it taught me a valuable lesson.
-Perhaps it will help you, too.
+I’ve only felt deeply and undeniably helpless a few times in my life, but these experiences taught me valuable lessons.
+Perhaps my story here will help you, too.
 The recognition of our utter helplessness at times can bring some much-needed humility to the surface sometimes.
-A family of otters had something to do with the whole thing.
+A family of otters had something to do with my story.

 Our family swimming raft on a warm and beautiful summer day.
 Robert is on the right, Katherine, left.

-No sooner had we pulled up to the raft and climbed out of the canoe than a bunch of otters paddled by just a few feet away.
+No sooner had we pulled up to the raft and climbed out of the canoe, than a bunch of otters paddled by just a few feet away.
 Not muskrats, but real otters, rolling and playing and making little noises as they glided through the smooth water.
-It was beautiful magic for a few seconds as the sun glinted off wet fur, their little eyes gleaming, ripples streaming off the happy animals as they swam.
-I could almost hear David Attenborough narrating the scene as he does so well on nature documentaries.
+It was beautiful magic for a few seconds as the sun glinted off wet fur, their dark little eyes gleaming, ripples streaming off the happy animals as they swam.
+I could almost hear David Attenborough narrating the scene.
 Then the magic turned ugly.

 I thought Robert was holding the canoe to the raft and he thought I was.
-Neither of us had tied the boat yet.
-When a little breath of wind rose the otters were still delighting us.
+Neither of us had tied the boat yet, since we’d just climbed out.
+When a little breath of wind rose, the otters were still delighting us.
+We weren’t looking at the boat.
 That’s why we didn’t notice the canoe noiselessly drifting away, out of reach.
 We were stranded.
 It didn’t take more than 10 seconds for my mind to stop bouncing around looking for solutions that did not exist.
-During that time I noticed the wind picking up, and my inner conversation went something like this:
+During that time I noticed the wind picking up, and the canoe drift farther away.
+My inner conversation went something like this:

 “No problem!
 We can just unchain the raft, set it adrift, then paddle the raft back to shore! . . .
 Oh, wait a minute, the tools are in the canoe.
 So are the paddles.”

 “Okay, no tools, no paddles.
 When we’re late for lunch someone from home will come looking for us! . . .
-Except that the wind is coming up, waves are starting to break over the edge of the raft, and we’ll probably be deeply frostbitten by the time 10am turns into noon.”
+Except that the wind is coming up, lunch time is hours away, and waves are starting to break over the edge of the raft.
+We’ll probably be deeply frostbitten by the time 10am turns into noon.”

 “Well, there must be some way around this . . . even though I can’t think of anything.”

-Sometimes when a situation is so entirely hopeless all you can do is laugh.
+Sometimes when a situation is so entirely hopeless, all you can do is laugh.
 Our deep, jolly laughter lasted for less than a minute, then grim reality set in.
 Robert and I were sitting on a 6-foot x 8-foot piece of ice, 60 yards from shore, no tools, no boat, no one to help us, wind coming up from the north, spray starting to break over the raft, deadly cold water all around.
-Literally, we were up a creek without a paddle.
+Literally, we were up an ice-cold creek without a paddle.

 Could I swim the 60 yards to shore through near-freezing water and survive?
 The fifteen minutes we’d been considering our predicament felt like hours when I started to take off my jacket for a late season swim, then noticed movement on the shore.

 The only full-time resident living around the lake at that time was a farmer named Mike.
-I consider it one of life’s quiet miracles that he was home in the middle of the morning that day – something that’s highly unusual for the man.
+I consider it one of life’s quiet miracles that he was home in the middle of the morning that work day – something that’s highly unusual for this man, and for any farmer.
 From where I stood way out on the raft, it looked like Mike jumped a foot off the ground when he heard our yells for help as he walked from the house to his truck.
 What would you do if you heard your name being called from out in the middle of a deserted Northern Canadian lake in November?

 The icy raft adventure will always remind me of one thing: stay humble, stay generous.
 Regardless of how it might seem, none of us are very far from absolute helplessness in life, though this reality is often hidden.
 Our health can change, our business can change, tragedy can strike our family, friends might someday let us down.
 Perhaps a seemingly innocent bit of procrastination might lead to a near-lethal event on a frozen raft.
 You never know when you might become helpless someday, as we did, nor even that you’re helpless right now in some ways and don’t recognize it.
 None of us are as strong as we feel sometimes, and this realization is the root of humility.
 Boy, does the world ever need humility.

 I’ve seen the world unfold over more than half a century, and I’ve never seen such a lack of humility in so many people as I do now – young, old and in between.
-Haughtiness and arrogance seem like things to be proud of these days.
+Haughtiness, pride, and arrogance seem like things to be honoured these days.
 It reminds me of a famous prediction penned many centuries ago, a prediction that seems more true today than it was when I was a boy:

 “There will be very difficult times . . . people will love only themselves and their money.
 They will be boastful and proud, disobedient to parents and ungrateful.
 They will consider nothing sacred.
 They will be unloving and unforgiving; they will slander others and have no self-control.
 They will be cruel and hate what is good.
 They will betray their friends, be reckless, be puffed up with pride, and love pleasure.”